rebekahjacob/Bevq/Bevq-example.md

 ### Unit ounces (“oz”)

-Next, we convert the amount consumed (originally a likert scale) into actual ounces so that it can then be used in an equation (per day x ounces= oz/pd)
+Next, we convert the amount consumed (originally a Likert scale) into actual ounces so that it can then be used in an equation (per day x ounces= oz/pd)